Friday, October 22, 2010

 The Thin Chromatic Line

 Published: February 27, 2009 At iDaburn Salon, in Vancouver, B.C., Canada, stylists used rocker runway looks as inspiration for rebellious hair.
 But it’s a fine line between avant-garde editorial and edgy wearability.
 To make the adventurous looks suitable, stylists transformed pinks and purples to pastels.
-Fast, fashionable and affordable color techniques employed include color blocking, baliage and shine bands, created by placing color along the curve of the head or under a veil of hair.
+Fast, fashionable and affordable color techniques employed include color blocking, balayage and shine bands, created by placing color along the curve of the head or under a veil of hair.

 Photography by Ian Daburn